codeceptjs/CodeceptJS/docs/docker.md

 # Codeceptjs Docker

-CodeceptJS packed into container with the Nightmare, Protractor, Puppeteer, and WebDriver drivers.
+CodeceptJS has an [official docker image](https://hub.docker.com/r/codeceptjs/codeceptjs) based on Playwright image.
+Image supports Playwright, Puppeteer, and WebDriver engines.

 ## How to Use